experimentboy/MNIST_experiment/README.md

 * Use digit dataset from kaggle.
 * Build model using multi layer Perceptron.
 * Kaggle competition result : Your submission scored 0.93871.

+## 3rd step in python:
+* Use digit dataset from Keras datasets.
+* Build model using Keras Convolution2D.
+*